MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 - When the app applies provisioning metadata, it includes a description of all SMS and USSD messages that should be considered operator messages.

-Upon receipt of an SMS or USSD message, the Mobile Broadband service compares the message to the description provided in the provisioning metadata.
-If parsing rules have been included, the Mobile Broadband service also interprets the message and updates the information about data usage.
+Upon receipt of an SMS or USSD message, the Mobile Broadband Service compares the message to the description provided in the provisioning metadata.
+If parsing rules have been included, the Mobile Broadband Service also interprets the message and updates the information about data usage.

 If the message is a match, the System Event Broker is notified to invoke the private background event for that mobile broadband app.
 If not, the System Event Broker is notified to invoke the public SMS event.